 Waltman received a J.D. from Stanford Law School and a B.A. with Distinction from Stanford University.

-Prior to joining 21st Century Fox, she was Senior Vice President, Chief Privacy Counsel for Viacom Media Networks, a division of Viacom International Inc., responsible for data privacy for VMN and its brands, such as MTV and Comedy Central, and prior to that role at VMN, she specialized in digital media law at VMN, negotiating deals and providing related advice in a variety of areas in the digital space, such as advertising technology, operations and sales.
+Before joining 21st Century Fox, she was Senior Vice President, Chief Privacy Counsel for Viacom Media Networks, a division of Viacom International Inc., responsible for data privacy for VMN and its brands, such as MTV and Comedy Central, after previously focusing on digital media at VMN, negotiating deals and providing related business and legal affairs advice in a variety of areas, such as advertising technology, operations and sales.

-Prior to joining VMN, she was Special Counsel at Fried Frank Harris Shriver and Jacobson LLP, where she specialized in intellectual property and technology law, handling a wide variety of matters for individuals and corporations.
-Prior to joining Fried Frank, she specialized in technology-related commercial litigation and intellectual property litigation at Friedman Siegelbaum LLP.
-Prior to becoming an attorney, she worked as a systems consultant and computer programmer at Deloitte & Touche LLP and its affiliate and AT&T Bell Laboratories.
+She started her legal career at law firms such as Fried Frank Harris Shriver and Jacobson LLP, specializing in intellectual property and technology law.
+Before becoming an attorney, she worked as a systems consultant and computer programmer at Deloitte & Touche LLP and AT&T Bell Laboratories.

 She earned her J.D. from Rutgers Law School, Newark, and received a Bachelor of Science degree in Information Systems from Carnegie Mellon University.
-She is admitted to the Bars of New York and New Jersey.
+She is admitted to the Bars of New York and New Jersey, and CIPP-US certified.

 Primary Areas of Practice: Civil appellate law, media litigation, and business litigation